Nose Job

 How is a rhinoplasty or nose job performed?

 Rhinoplasty is usually an outpatient procedure performed under IV sedation or general anesthesia.
 Dr. Goldberg will use one of two techniques when performing nose surgery.
 In a closed rhinoplasty, incisions are made within the nostrils.
+This approach works well for patients who only have small corrections to be performed, like a small bump on the bridge of the nose.
 In an open rhinoplasty, the incision is made across the columella, the tissue between the nostrils.
+This approach is better for more extensive work on the nasal bridge or tip.

 With both methods, Dr. Goldberg gently lifts the soft tissues covering the nose.
-He or she sculpts the bone and cartilage to the desired shape.
+She sculpts the bone and cartilage to the desired shape.
 Any additional cartilage needed to augment the nose can often be taken from the septum.

 Recovery from a nose job or rhinoplasty